Popular Stories

 It’s much better to keep stink bugs away than have to deal with an infestation, so here’s how to reduce the risk:

-• Regularly inspect your citrus trees for signs of stink bug activity and remove any showing signs of activity.
+• Regularly inspect your citrus trees for signs of stink bug activity and remove any that show signs of infestation.

-• Use fine mesh or row covers to protect your trees from pests.
+• Use fine-mesh row covers or other pest protection to protect your trees from pests.

 Stink bugs can damage citrus fruit.